canonical/ubuntu-for-developers-docs/docs/howto/go-setup.md

 ```

 If successful, the output indicates where the binary has been installed on your machine.
-Add this to your ``PATH`` to enable calling the version of Go that you have compiled.
+Add this to your `$PATH` to enable calling the version of Go that you have compiled.

 ```none
 ALL TESTS PASSED